ethereumclassic/ethereumclassic.github.io/README.md

 - Easy Mode: Create an issue with suggested changes (a maintainer will implement the changes)
 - Edit on Github: Edit directly via the github UI; you can also manually edit content by modifying files in the `content` directory
-- Translations: TODO, we will use Crowdin
+- Translations: LODO, we will use Crowdin
 - Developers only: see (development)[#development]

 ### Easy Mode